ryan-d-graham/InverseProblems/README.md

 SGRLD_dist.jl:

-This script showcases the SGRLD's Monge Riemannian metric tensor's ability to infer the full (multi-modal) posterior of an arbitrary energy function.
+This script showcases the SGRLD's Monge Riemannian metric tensor's ability to infer the full joint (potentially multi-modal) posterior of an arbitrary energy function.
 Possible applications include learning the partition function of thermodynamic systems whose energy function is specified as the log likelihood.

 MarkovGrid.py: